RubyRubenstahl/ecue-technician-docs/Butler XT2 RS232 Guide/ButlerXT2 RS232 Guide.md

 ##Protocol Details
 The protocol is fairly simple and contains only a few commands.
-All commands have the following aspecs in common:
+All commands have the following aspects in common:
 - Each command starts with a two-letter command code
 - Each command has one or two 3-digit prameter with [leading 0's](https://en.wikipedia.org/wiki/Leading_zero)
-- All commands must be followed by a newline and a carrage return (`\r\n` or `\0x0d \0x0a`) to be recognized by the buttler
+- All commands must be followed by a newline and a carrage return (`\r\n` or `\0x0d \0x0a`) to be recognized by the Butler

 |Command Code	|Parameters			|Action					|Example